Riding Beyond Limits: A Strategic Approach to Personal Achievement

 Flexibility to make adjustments.
 Even with all the preparation I had done, that’s not to say everything went according to plan on the day of course!
 The most significant was the weather; after having approx. 40 days of stinking hot and dry weather, it rained heavily all day on the ride.
 This changed the conditions dramatically, but I had planned my gear well enough to cope with most eventualities.

 Return on investment.
 Definitely!
 Great sense of achievement, boosted self-confidence and improved fitness.

 Campaign review.
-Given that I really didn’t hurt much in the days after, I think my body must have been pretty well prepared.
 Very satisfied with my time and the whole experience, so all in all a successful campaign.
 The results say it’s worth me doing it again next year!